 Between Chueca and Gran Via Metro Stops

-This area has an affluent gay-friendly artistic vibe and is a lovely place to wander around in the late morning as the narrow streets offer reasonable shade from the searing sun.
+This area has an affluent bohemia vibe and is a lovely place to wander around in the late morning as the narrow streets offer reasonable shade from the searing sun.

 In addition to being stocked by some other stores in the city the Spanish sustainable clothing brand Ecoalf have a flagship store in this area.